 Adding shine while finishing wet style is a good-to-go option in a fix.
 Today’s pick is Moroccanoil Glimmer Finishing Spray, reflecting light to deliver optimal gloss.
 This glimmer finisher is everyone’s chalk horse and the ultimate choice to finish wet-look style.
 Moreover, this product contains shine-boosting vitamins and antioxidants that shield hair from environmental factors.

 Finish off the style by spritzing our best bet shine spray after sculpting your wet style.
 We need to merge the bottom hair with the top as our roots already have a nice glossy finish.
 For this, spray your shinner evenly, not on the roots.
-Avoid over-spraying, as it may turn hair greasy and weighs down hair.
+Avoid over-spraying, as it may turn hair greasy and weigh down hair.
 For better results, use a glimmer on a dry surface.

 Be cautious; always spray your hair around 10 to 12 inches away by directing it to the surface using your hands.
 Don’t touch or manipulate hair right after applying the product; rather, wait for a few minutes.

-HANDY TIP Never spray directly to your root area; otherwise, it will disturb your sleek back look, causing unwanted crispy roots.
+Never spray directly to your root area; otherwise, it will disturb your sleek back look, causing unwanted crispy roots.

-Wet Hair Look with Curly & Afro-Textured Hair
+Wet Hair Look With Curly & Afro-Textured Hair

-Wet looks for curly and afro texture is a little bit tricky as compared to straight hair.
+Wet looks for curly and afro textures are a little bit tricky as compared to straight hair.
 The Afro style evolved back in the 70s as a political view of African people in America.
 This Afro style is still embracing your natural texture with a go-to for iconic wet looks.
 Hair serums, especially leave-in serums, work best for textured hair and fight frizzy hair by retaining its moisture.

 Are you guys obsessed with this article?
 With these easy steps, give yourself a try to complete a modish wet look for outdoor events.
 Get in touch with us after signing up for our manly newsletter.